-We are a global leader in biometrics software offerings and solutions.
+We are a leading biometric identity platform company that validates and secures identities using proven and trusted adaptive biometrics solutions.
 Our portfolio enables government agencies and commercial entities to enroll, identify authenticate and enable using biometrics, which comprise physiological characteristics, such as fingerprints, faces, irises and voices.